-SIF Muntenia S.A. ("the Company") is a collective investment undertaking established in 1996 through the reorganisation and transformation of Fondul Proprietății Private IV Muntenia, pursuant to Law no. 133/1996 for the transformation of Private Property Funds into financial investment companies, being classified as another collective investment organization (AOPC) according to Law no. 297/2004 on the capital market.
-SIF Muntenia S.A. operating in Romania according to the provisions of the Companies Law no. 31/1990, Law no. 297/2004 on the capital market and Law no. 24/2017 on issuers of financial instruments and market operations.
+SIF Muntenia S.A. ("the Company") is a collective investment undertaking established in 1996 through the reorganisation and transformation of Fondul Proprietății Private IV Muntenia, pursuant to Law no. 133/1996 for the transformation of Private Property Funds into financial investment companies, and has been classified as a different undertaking for collective investment (non-UCITS) according to Law no. 297/2004 on the capital market.
+SIF Muntenia SA operates in Romania according to the provisions of the Companies Law no. 31/1990, Law no. 297/2004 on the capital market and Law no. 24/2017 on issuers of financial instruments and market operations.
 Under Authorisation no. 151/09.07.2021, the Financial Supervisory Authority authorised the Company as an Alternative Investment Fund intended for Retail Investors (AIFRI).
 The Company registered office is in 46-48 Serghei Vasilievici Rahmaninov St., the ground floor, room 2, Sector 2, Bucharest, Romania.

-The unique object of activity of the Company aims at the character of AOPC of the fund, the Company carrying out activities such as:
+The sole Company object has to do with the non-UCITS nature of the fund, as the Company carries out activities such as:

-- Performing financial investment, in order to maximise the value of its own shares, according to the regulations in force; - Managing the investment portfolio and exercising all rights associated with the instruments in which it invests; - Managing risks; - Carrying out other ancillary and adjacent activities, according to regulations in force.
+- Performing financial investment, in order to maximise the value of its own shares, according to regulations in force; - Managing the investment portfolio and exercising all rights associated with the instruments in which it invests; - Managing risks; - Carrying out other ancillary and adjacent activities, according to regulations in force.